nyu-mll/nlu-test-sets/README.md

 ## Requirements

-For generating new model responses using `jiant` (we use v2.1.1), please refer to the [documentation](https://github.com/nyu-mll/jiant/tree/v2.1.1).
+For training the models and generating new model responses using `jiant` (we use v2.1.1), please refer to the related [README](https://github.com/nyu-mll/nlu-test-sets/blob/main/README_models.md).

 For IRT analysis, we use the following packages:
 - pyro-api==0.1.2